-ARTICLE 112.
-The Prime Minister, as Chairman of the Council of Ministers, shall ensure cooperation among the ministries, and supervise the implementation of the government's general policy.
+The Prime Minister, as Chairman of the Council of Ministers, shall ensure cooperation among the ministers, and supervise the implementation of the government's general policy.
 The members of the Council of Ministers are jointly responsible for the implementation of this policy.

-Each minister shall be responsible to the Prime Minister and shall also be responsible for the conduct of affairs under his or her jurisdiction and for the acts and activities of his or her subordinates.
+Each minister shall be responsible to the Prime Minister and shall also be responsible for the conduct of affairs under his jurisdiction and for the acts and activities of his subordinates.